How to: Setting the date and time on a ByteBlower Server

-For a single system we recommend doing the manual time config.
+For a single system, we recommend doing the manual time config.
 Once you have multiple ByteBlowers in your lab, we suggest using NTP or PTP for automatic time synchronization.

-Dismiss this message
+Dismiss this welcome message and follow these steps:

 Time Configuration